MrKrabat/plugin.video.crunchyroll/README.md

 - [x] Synchronizes playback stats with Crunchyroll
 ***

-_This website and addon is not affiliated with Crunchyroll._
+_This page and addon are not affiliated with Crunchyroll._

 _Kodi® (formerly known as XBMC™) is a registered trademark of the XBMC Foundation.
-This website and addon is not affiliated with Kodi, Team Kodi, or the XBMC Foundation._
+This page and addon are not affiliated with Kodi, Team Kodi, or the XBMC Foundation._

+# How to run tests
+If you are using a Linux distro, you probably can run the bootstrap.sh script.
+It will ensure that you have all required dependencies in the freshly created Python VirtualEnv.
+This virtualenv is stored in the folder .venv.

+Before running tests, you need to defined enviroment variable CRUNCHYROLL_EMAIL and CRUNCHYROLL_PASSWORD.
+On my side, I used to do it through my .bash_aliases.
+But you can do it the way you like it :)

+If you don't like Makefile, you can just run pytest.
+Otherwise, you can use `make test` that will also run pylint and flake8 on the code to ensure a minimal quality level.